nexmo-community/nopanic/README.md

 npm run lint
 ```

+# Configure Auth0

+Create an auth0 account at https://auth0.com and create an app.
+Then you need to set up your application, you may check the documentation for Auth0 + Vue https://auth0.com/docs/quickstart/spa/vuejs/01-login

+In the Settings tab of your application, you need to set the following values:

+- Allowed Callback URLs, for localhost set as http://localhost:8080/callback

+- Allowed Web Origins, for localhost set as http://localhost:8080

+- Allowed Logout URLs, for localhost set as http://localhost:8080/

+From the Settings tab of your application (in Auth0), copy the values of: `Domain` and `Client ID`.
+Go to `src\services\AuthService.js` Set the constants: `AUTH0_DOMAIN`, `CLIENT_ID`.
+Set the `URL` with your preferred domain for your app.

 # Configuring Firebase

 After you create your project in Firebase you need to enable authentication, aatabase, functions and optionally hosting.